bputrah/open-telemetry-kit/README.md

 ![Image of Open Telemetry Kit](https://github.com/Hivemapper/open-telemetry-kit/blob/master/OTK.jpg)

-The Open Telemetry Kit (OTK) is an open source package for automatically extracting telemetry data from videos and converting to a common format.
+The Open Telemetry Kit (OTK) is an open source package for extracting and parsing telemetry associated with video streams and converting to common formats